 4. Maximum contribution with an occupational pension fund

-If you are employed and participate in a category 2a occupational pension fund, you can save up to 6,768 Swiss francs in 3a savings accounts and other 3a savings solutions during 2018.
+If you are employed and participate in an occupational pension fund, you can save up to 6826 Swiss francs in 3a savings accounts and other 3a savings solutions during 2019.

 Assets held in 3a retirement accounts are categorized as preferential deposits by the Esisuisse depositor protection scheme.
 As such, up to 100,000 Swiss francs per bank and customer (in combination with other assets) are classified as privileged assets.
 You can find more information on this topic in the moneyland.ch guide to bank failures.